 A court judgement establishing a fact of legal significance, which is to be registered with the civil registry or other authority shall be the basis for such registration, but may not replace the documents to be issued by these authorities.
-Law of Georgia No 5569 of 20 December 2011 - website, 28.12.2011

-Article 316^1 - Procedure for hearing cases on the establishment of facts of legal significance and for appealing a court judgement
+Article 3161 - Procedure for hearing cases on the establishment of facts of legal significance and for appealing a court judgement

-1. Cases on the establishment of facts of legal significance shall be heard by a judge or appropriate court official in compliance with Article 311 of this Code.

-2. The judgement delivered by an appropriate court official may be appealed by filing an appeal with the same court, within 10 days after a reasoned judgement has been served on the party.
+- 1. Cases on the establishment of facts of legal significance shall be heard by a judge or appropriate court official in compliance with Article 311 of this Code. - 2.
+The judgement delivered by an appropriate court official may be appealed by filing an appeal with the same court, within 10 days after a reasoned judgement has been served on the party.

-Chapter XXXVI1 - Giving Consent to Living Organ Donation
+Chapter $XXXVI^1$ - Giving Consent to Living Organ Donation

-Article 316^2 - Submission of applications
+Article 3162 - Submission of applications

-1. On the basis of the Law of Georgia on Human Organ Transplantation, an application on obtaining a consent of a person, having close personal relationship with a recipient, for living organ donation shall be submitted to the court in accordance with the residential address of a donor.
+- 1. On the basis of the Law of Georgia on Human Organ Transplantation, an application on obtaining a consent of a person, having close personal relationship with a recipient, for living organ donation shall be submitted to the court in accordance with the residential address of a donor. - 2.
+A recipient, donor or a transplantation council may submit an application on obtaining consent for living organ donation.